7 Easy Ways to Combat Stress

 3. Take a breath

 Breathing exercises ground you back into your body and relax the nervous system.
-Incorporate these breathing exercises, mentioned by Cleveland Clinic:
+Try these breathing exercises mentioned by Cleveland Clinic:

 Deep Breathing